Antigone

 -

 Being oneself never fades into habit.
-Identity is a search and an affirmation, a permanent enantiodromos, like a state of siege that fears no enemy.
+Identity is a quest and an affirmation, a perpetual enantiodromos, like a state of siege that fears no enemy.
 Who am I?
 Where am I going?
-Constantly accepting to question oneself and explore the mystery of life, but shielded by what one knows.
-Continue reading
+Constantly accepting to question oneself and explore the mystery of life, but armored by what one knows… Continue reading

 -

-The revolutionary has no appetite for forgiveness, for he hates the gift that seems suspect to him and the other with whom he could have sealed the future.
-For the revolutionary, driven by envy, the only form of forgiveness that is proper to him involves the humiliation or death of his opponent in order to celebrate his victory.
-Continue reading
+The revolutionary has no appetite for forgiveness, for he detests the gift that seems suspect to him and the other with whom he might have sealed his future.
+For the revolutionary, driven by envy, the only form of forgiveness worthy of him involves the humiliation or death of his opponent in order to celebrate his victory… Continue reading

 -